"He’s one of Marvel's oldest characters and, boy, can he never support his own book."Prince Namor the Sub-Mariner

 " #1 (October, 1939), the very first publication of Timely Comics

 .
 He quickly became one of the most popular characters in Timely's stable.

-The character has had occasional billing as "Marvel's First Mutant" (although in the chronology of the 616 timeline the title is just as often give to Apocalypse).
+The character has had occasional billing as "Marvel's First Mutant" (although in the chronology of the 616 timeline the title is just as often given to Apocalypse, who also isn't the first mutant).
 Namor McKenzie is a Half-Human Hybrid

 , the son of American ship captain Leonard McKenzie and Princess Fen of Atlantis; however since this romance was forbidden by her people, Fen had to raise Namor (who was born with pink skin, unlike the normally blue-skinned Atlanteans) away from the surface world.

 Given to self-righteous rages, Namor attacked New York City, blaming humans for damage that Atlantis had suffered.
 This led to the first comic book superhero battle